DAINTINESS-Group/ObjectOrientedArchitectureDiagrammer/README.md

   - [ ] Enums

 ## Authors
 v0.2: Dimitris Anyfantakis added a new java parser; Bill Dodis added the PlanUML extension as part of his Diploma Thesis in Univ.
+Ioannina.<br>
-Ioannina. v0.1: Dimitris Anyfantakis has developed the first version of the tool as part of his Diploma Thesis in Univ.
+v0.1: Dimitris Anyfantakis has developed the first version of the tool as part of his Diploma Thesis in Univ.
 Ioannina; Panos Vassiliadis acted solely as code reviewer and co-designer.

 ## License